What is a Partnership Capital Account?

 Types of transactions reported and analyzed in a partnership capital account

-• Profits and losses generated by the business and assigned to partners depending on their ownership stakes and the partnership agreement.
+• Allocations of profits and losses generated by the business and assigned to partners depending on their ownership share

-The ending balance in the account at the conclusion of an accounting period represents any money or assets that have not been distributed to the partners.
+The ending balance at the close of an accounting period represents partner capital that has not been distributed.

 One partnership capital account vs. more than one